Ancillary study management systems: a review of needs

 For certain organizations, the collection of additional data as part of an ancillary study may also involve further clinical visits, clinical procedures, and/or collection of specimens.
 However, when a study requires new visits, procedure or specimens, it starts to share many characteristics (and requirements) of a primary study.
 For this reason, we focus here on ancillary studies that involve simply the analysis of frozen, existing specimens.
 This type of ancillary “freezer” study has informatics requirements most clearly different than a primary study and, in our experience, is the most common type of ancillary study.

+Conduct of a study by external investigators.
 Depending on the organization, ancillary studies may be proposed by investigators who participated in the original study, or by researchers fully external to the project.
 After approval, studies may be run independently by external investigators, internally by the primary study organization, or collaboratively by a mix of both.

 Management of data and operations is more complex when an external team runs all or parts of the ancillary study.
 Internal investigators can leverage the original study’s staff and systems possibly while the original study is ongoing.
 In contrast, external investigators face process- and technology-based barriers to getting primary study information and specimens; correctly interpreting primary data; ensuring data security; and contributing their results back to the primary study repository.

+Pre-existing data context and provenance.
 Tracking and retention of data context (e.g., participant enrollment criteria, study location, etc.) and provenance (e.g., which piece of data came from which source or study, which quality control or processing steps have taken place, etc.) can be challenging for all kinds of studies.
 If context and provenance information for a primary study are inaccessible, it may be impossible to reuse the study’s data correctly.

+Cross-protocol data pooling and analysis.
 Ancillary studies often involve the comparison of cohorts who experienced different treatment protocols in separate primary trials, or pooling of subsets of participants across different primary studies for use in new analyses.
 Both of these techniques require tagging groups of participants across studies, and aligning and integrating data for these participants across protocols.

 In order to integrate data across protocols, it may be necessary to reconcile differences in data representation across studies.
 For example, different laboratories may have used different controlled terminologies to record results in different studies.
 Context and provenance information are also needed to judge and/or enhance the comparability of pooled data.